 Parts List for the explained electric fence charger circuit using SCR

-TWO WHEELER IGNITION COIL IS SHOWN IN FLUORESCENT BLUE COLOR
+- TWO WHEELER IGNITION COIL SHOWN IN BLUE/RED COLOR = 1

 The above concept can be also implemented using a BJT for the generating the triggering pulses for the transformer, as shown below

 Please increase the TIP122 base resistor value to 10K for reducing increased dissipation from the transistor.